Updated: Oct 18

 Watch a cat get through the smallest window and you’ll realize what amazing contortionist powers they have.
 Our domestic feline can squeeze their shoulders so they can get through any space smaller than them and have supple spines for rotating any way they want to.

 And, the cat’s collarbone is tiny and not anchored like its human owners’ ones are.
 This allows the cat to also crawl through the tiniest gaps!

 6. Phenomenal Sight

 The cat is able to see things you and I can’t see with its wide field of vision.
 While a human’s field of vision is about 180 degrees, the cat measures in at 200 degrees.
 You may be able to see more vibrant colors than your pet feline but they’re equipped with better peripheral and night vision.

 With 6 to 8x times more rod cells than the human being's eye, your cat is able to hunt for prey in low light which is a good thing considering they like to be out at nighttime.
 But cats don’t do as well in bright light nor can they see objects clearly close up.

 7. Superpower Hearing

 Cats can hear high pitch sounds that no human or even dogs can pick up.
 With their right-up, big ears, cats can also distinguish between tones and pitches better than their owners can.
 This explains why a cat is so in tune with your emotions (pretty much like our doggie friends.)
 And, when it comes to finding their prey, the cat uses their superpower hearing to tell them exactly where that tasty mouse is hiding!

-Cats can swivel their ears any way round to detect sounds from any direction.
+Cats can swivel their ears any way around to detect sounds from any direction.
 This is made possible because they have 32 muscles in each of their ears!

 8. Cats Have a Strong Sense of Smell